Biden warns of responses if North Korea escalates, but open to diplomacy

-WASHINGTON (Reuters) -President Joe Biden said on Thursday the United States remained open to diplomacy with North Korea despite its missile tests this week, but warned there would be responses if North Korea escalates matters.
+WASHINGTON (Reuters) - President Joe Biden said on Thursday the United States remained open to diplomacy with North Korea despite its ballistic missile tests this week, but warned there would be responses if North Korea escalates matters.

 “We are consulting with our allies and partners, and there will be responses if they choose to escalate.
 We will respond accordingly,” Biden said.